Exército Guerrilheiro do Povo Galego Ceive: End of the EGPGC

 According to police informations in 1991, the leadership of EGPGC was based in Portugal, including its leader, Manuel Chao Dobarro, who was in charge of the organization since 1988, after the historical leader, Antom Árias Curto, was jailed.
 The Guerrilla Army had not acted since July 1990, and was very weakened after the arrests and the loss of social prestige due to the Clangor bombing.
 A part of the organization continued advocating for armed struggle, led by Manuel Chao Dobarro from Portugal.
-On September 21, 1991, the Spanish police arrested Manuel Chao and other members of EGPGC in the Franco-Spanish border in Catalonia, dismantling the organization.
-The wave of arrests continued and on November 19 eight people linked with the Assembleia do Povo Unido were arrested.
+On 21 September 1991 the Spanish police arrested Manuel Chao and other members of EGPGC in the Franco-Spanish border in Catalonia, dismantling the organization.
+The wave of arrests continued, and on 19 November eight people linked with the Assembleia do Povo Unido were arrested.

-Despite this several members of the group they were arrested later, in 1998 and 2002.
+Despite this, Several members of the group were arrested in 1998 and 2002.